membraneframework/unifex/pages/creating_unifex_natives.md

 }
 ```

-Then, we will generate 2 versions of native declarations of our custom types, each for `C` and `C++`.
-Example of version for `C` is posted below
+Then, we will generate two versions of native declarations of our custom types, each for `C` and `C++`.
+An example of version for `C` is posted below

 ```cpp
 enum MyEnum_t {